International Conference on Fibonacci Numbers and their Applications: 15th ICFNTA

 has 274 pages, covering 21 research papers and a chapter consisting of 14 problems.
-Neil Sloane, founder of the Online Encyclopedia of Integer Sequences, gave the Edouard Lucas Memorial Lecture on "The On-line Encyclopedia of Integer Sequences."
+Neil Sloane, founder of the Online Encyclopedia of Integer Sequences, gave the Édouard Lucas Memorial Lecture titled "The On-Line Encyclopedia of Integer Sequences".

 14th ICFNTA

 The 14th ICFNTA convened at Instituto de Matemáticas de la UNAM in Morelia, Michoacan, Mexico, July 5–9, 2010.
 The Proceedings has 283 pages, including 22 papers and a chapter of 7 problems.
-The Edouard Lucas Memorial Lecture on "Combinatorial Trigonometry (and a method to DIE for)" was given by Art Benjamin.
+The Édouard Lucas Memorial Lecture on "Combinatorial Trigonometry (and a method to DIE for)" was given by Art Benjamin.

 13th ICFNTA

 The 13th ICFNTA met at the University of Patras in Patras, Greece, July 7–11, 2008.
 (The 1st ICFNTA also met in Patras.)
 The Proceedings, initially published as volume 201 of Congressus Numerantium in 2010, are available online: Combinatorial Press.
 The Proceedings consist of 384 pages, 28 papers, and 12 problem proposals.
-The Edouard Lucas Memorial Lecturer, Carl Pomerance, spoke on "Primality testing - variations on a theme of Lucas."
+The Édouard Lucas Memorial Lecturer, Carl Pomerance, spoke on "Primality testing - variations on a theme of Lucas."